Scaling Unsupervised Multi-Source Federated Domain Adaptation through Group-Wise Discrepancy Minimization: Methodology

+While IGD provides a low-variance approximation to the full pairwise objective under uniform weights, its practical effectiveness depends on how much influence each source exerts in the group aggregates.
+If group predictors place large importance on irrelevant or noisy sources, the aggregated outputs can be biased and drive negative transfer rather than alignment.
+Therefore, in addition to minimizing group disagreement, we require a lightweight and private mechanism that (i) estimates a global relevance score \(w_n\) for each source (so that well-aligned sources contribute more to the final predictor), and (ii) produces group-normalized weights \(\tilde w_n\) (Eq.~\ref{eq:group_predictors}) so that IGD focuses its alignment on relevant sources within each partition.

-To estimate similarity between each source domain and the target without accessing labels or sharing data, we adopt a centroid-based proxy inspired by the MDMGB algorithm of \citet{SFDA}.
+\paragraph{Sources Weighting via Centroid Similarity.} To estimate similarity between each source domain and the target without accessing labels or sharing data, we adopt a centroid-based proxy inspired by the MDMGB algorithm of \citet{SFDA}.
 MDMGB computes similarity using class-wise centroids in feature space.
 Specifically, each domain computes a soft centroid for class $c$ as:

-where $\delta_c(x)$ is the softmax probability for class $c$ from classifier $F$.A cosine similarity score between source and target centroids is computed:
+where $\delta_c(x)$ is the softmax probability for class $c$ from predictor $F$.
+A cosine similarity score between source and target centroids is computed:

 \paragraph{Limitations of MDMGB in Diverse Source Settings.} While effective in low-diversity settings, the original MDMGB approach underperforms when source domains vary widely in quality or distribution.
 In such cases, the computed similarities fail to sharply penalize misaligned domains, resulting in negative transfer and poor target alignment.
-Our experiments show that using unmodified MDMGB in diverse multi-source scenarios performs comparably to using uniform weights.
+Our ablation analysis show that using unmodified MDMGB in diverse multi-source scenarios performs comparably to using uniform weights.